W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ---

 1. If you cannot hear the Voice for God, it is because you do not choose to listen.
-²That you *do* listen to the voice of your ego is demonstrated by your attitudes, your feelings and your behaviour.
+²That you *do* listen to the voice of your ego is demonstrated by your attitudes, your feelings and your behavior.
 ³Yet this is what you want.
 ⁴This is what you are fighting to keep, and what you are vigilant to save.
 ⁵Your mind is filled with schemes to save the face of your ego, and you do not seek the face of Christ.